infiniteloop98/infinite-time-progress-bar/README.md

 # Donate

-If this package is useful, you can donate from this ways:
+If this component is useful, you can donate from this ways:

 ### Cryptocurrencies: